On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

-We will see subsequtently that the condition $S\in\bbS_d^+$ ensures that for any $n\geq 1$, the $n$-th moments of the trace of the sample covariance are uniformly bounded w.r.t. the time horizon (when the fluctuation parameter is small enough) even when {\em the matrix $A$ is unstable}.
-This condition $S\in\bbS_d^+$ may be thought of as a strengthening of a detectability/observability condition.
-We discuss this condition more later as it (re-)appears throughout our presentation.
+We will see subsequently that Assumption \ref{mainAssumpObs}, i.e. the condition $S\in\bbS_d^+$, ensures that for any $n\geq 1$, the $n$-th moments of the trace of the sample covariance are uniformly bounded w.r.t. the time horizon (with a sufficient number of particles) even when {\em the matrix $A$ is unstable}.

 The next theorem concerns these time-uniform moment estimates on the stochastic Riccati flow in (\ref{f21}), i.e. on the flow of the sample covariance matrix.